County Court bailiff

-County Court bailiffs are employees of Her Majesty's Courts & Tribunals Service and are responsible for enforcing orders of the County Court by recovering money owed under County Court judgments.
+County Court bailiffs are employees of His Majesty's Courts and Tribunals Service and are responsible for enforcing orders of the County Court by recovering money owed under County Court judgments.
 Bailiffs can seize and sell goods to recover the amount of the debt.
 They can also serve court documents and effect and supervise the possession of property and the return of goods under hire purchase agreements.

 Entry

 A County Court bailiff can enter a premises to seize goods and sell these at public auction, they can enter a property through an unlocked door (front and back).
-If the bailiff has entry previously (made a levy) or has been forcefully removed they can then use reasonable force to gain re-entry to inspect the goods or remove them.
+If the bailiff has attempted entry previously (made a levy) or has been forcefully removed they can then use reasonable force to gain re-entry to inspect the goods or remove them.

 When determining the value of goods to be seized, it is the likely price that the goods will reach at auction that is pertinent, not what was paid for them.